mikechambers/dcli/src/dclim/README.md

             Output is printed to stderr.

 OPTIONS:
-    -m, --manifest-dir <manifest-dir>
+    -D, --manifest-dir <manifest-dir>
-            Directory where the manifest and meta-data will be stored
+            Directory where the manifest and meta-data will be stored.

-    -o, --output <output>
+            The manifest will be stored in this directory in a file named manifest.sqlite3 -o, --output <output>
             Format for command output